-This volume documents the process used by the Subgroup to collect the 51 use cases and extract requirements to form the NIST Big Data Reference Architecture (NBDRA).
-Included in this document are summaries of the 51 Version 1 use cases, extracted requirements, the original, unedited 51 Version 1 use cases, the questions contained in Use Case Template 2 and the two Version 2 use cases submitted to date.
-Potential areas of future work for the Subgroup during stage 3 are highlighted in Section 1.5 of this volume.
-The current effort documented in this volume reflects concepts developed within the rapidly evolving field of Big Data.
+64 This volume documents the process used by the Subgroup to collect the 51 use cases and extract 65 requirements to form the NBDRA.
+Included in this document are summaries of the 51 Version 1 use 66 cases, extracted requirements, the original, unedited 51 Version 1 use cases, the questions contained in 67 Use Case Template 2, and the three Template 2 use cases submitted to date.
+The current effort 68 documented in this volume reflects concepts developed within the rapidly evolving field of Big Data.

-1 INTRODUCTION
+70 1 INTRODUCTION

-1.1 BACKGROUND
+71 1.1 BACKGROUND

-There is broad agreement among commercial, academic, and government leaders about the remarkable potential of Big Data to spark innovation, fuel commerce, and drive progress.
+There is broad agreement among commercial, academic, and government leaders about the potential of Big Data to spark innovation, fuel commerce, and drive progress.
 Big Data is the common term used to describe the deluge of data in today's networked, digitized, sensor-laden, and information-driven world.
 The availability of vast data resources carries the potential to answer questions previously out of reach, including the following: